kvedes/hass-aarhus-waste/README.md

 - Restaffald, madaffald
 - Pap, Papir, tekstil
-- Glas, Metal, Plast Mad- og drikkekartoner
+- Glas, Metal, Plast, Mad- og drikkekartoner

 The webpage exposes an API which is used by this integration.